Danacw/DiversityInFilm_DemoDay/README.md

 -	Contains our intial similiarty_matrix.ipynb file.

 **static**
--	css: Contains our CSS files for styling each page.
+-	css: Contains our CSS files for styling each page
--	data: Contains JSON files that dynamically update each time the user enters a new search.
+-	data: Contains csv files
 -	images: Contains our homepage image
--	img: Contains images for markers added to our Leaflet map for the international endpoint.
 -	js: Contains our JavaScript files for our index page and each additional endpoint.

 **templates**